MARA GIRLS LEADERSHIP PROJECT

 Expanding the Impact

-In fall 2020, we plan to purchase SunBell Smart solar lanterns from Basecamp Foundation Kenya (BCFK) big enough to light up a Maasai mud home and will distribute them to the families of Mara Girls, along with a curriculum enhancement book for the students and a collection of children's books and readers for the family.
-This is a pilot project launching the dream of a solar library.
+In late 2020, we purchased solar lanterns from Basecamp Foundation Kenya big enough to light up a Maasai mud home and distributed them to all the families of Mara Girls, along with a curriculum enhancement book for the students and a collection of children's books and readers for the family.
+This Mara Girls Solar Library Project is the first step in a dream of solar home libraries for families in this area.

-We expect this program to reach 1000 Maasai children each year.
+We expect this program to eventually reach 100s of Maasai children each year.